FAQ

 No. This is independent community tooling for LLM Wiki-style Markdown knowledge folders and agent-readable context.
 It should avoid implying ownership of upstream concepts or compatibility certification from any named runtime or vendor.

-Clone llmwiki-serve first.
-It is the minimum useful path because it can serve the sample wiki, answer /query, and expose MCP-style JSON-RPC without the bridge, chat workbench, or any model runtime.
+Start with llmwiki-serve first.
+It is the minimum useful path because it can serve a wiki folder, answer /query, and expose MCP-style JSON-RPC without the bridge, chat workbench, or any model runtime.

-Clone llmwiki-agent-bridge later only if you need a companion service for evidence-only, delegated-runtime, or hybrid answer loops.
-Clone llmwiki-chat later only if you want a browser workbench for source inspection, bridge selection, traces, citations, and graph context.
+After the QuickStart source checks pass, run npx llmwiki-bridge-start@latest when you want guided discovery and source startup.
+Run npx llmwiki-agent-bridge@latest only if you need a companion service for evidence-only, delegated-runtime, or hybrid answer loops.
+Install llmwiki-chat@0.1.6 only if you want to host the static browser workbench for source inspection, bridge selection, traces, citations, and graph context.

 Do I need all three repositories?